 Kepler Capital Upgrades EON SE (EONGY) to Buy

-Kepler Capital analyst Ingo Becker upgraded EON SE (EONGY) to Buy on January 25 and set a price target of EUR13.00.
-The company’s shares closed last Tuesday at $10.82.
+Kepler Capital analyst Jose Porta upgraded EON SE (EONGY) to Buy on January 27 and set a price target of EUR13.00.
+The company’s shares closed last Thursday at $10.77.

-According to TipRanks.com, Becker is a 4-star analyst with an average return of 8.7% and a 52.2% success rate.
-Becker covers the Utilities sector, focusing on stocks such as Uniper SE, ENGIE SA, and Endesa.
+According to TipRanks.com, Porta is a 4-star analyst with an average return of 12.0% and a 56.0% success rate.
+Porta covers the Utilities sector, focusing on stocks such as Uniper SE, ENGIE SA, and Endesa.

-The word on The Street in general, suggests a Moderate Buy analyst consensus rating for EON SE with a $14.60 average price target, representing a 33.3% upside.
+EON SE has an analyst consensus of Moderate Buy, with a price target consensus of $14.53, implying a 34.2% upside from current levels.
 In a report issued on January 12, Barclays also maintained a Buy rating on the stock with a EUR11.00 price target.

 See today’s analyst top recommended stocks >>